eskombro/eskworkflow/README.md

           color: "993366"
 ```

+After setting up this configuration file:

+1. Go to your github repository, and click on the `Projects` tab.
+2. Click on `Create a new project`.
+3. Use the same project name that you defined in your configuration file (in this case `Some project`).
+And no template.
+4. The project will be set up automatically :tada:

+Now you just need to use the labels you set in your configuration to tag your issues, and the board will be updated automatically everytime a label is modified.

-## Project example
+### Project example

 ![Board](resources/img/Board.png)

-## Issue labeling and automatic workflow
+### Issue labeling and automatic workflow

 ![Board](resources/img/LabelWorkflow.png)

-## Contributing
+# Contributing

-If you have suggestions for how workflowbot could be improved, or want to report a bug, open an issue!
+If you have suggestions for how eskworkflow could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).